-5. This command will scan through all the files and drivers that are critical for the system’s regular performance and look for errors.
-In case it finds that any file is not as it should have been, it will replace the existing software with a cached version of it from a previous backup.
-You just need to enter that command and patiently wait till the verification is 100% complete.
+5. This command will scan through all the critical files and drivers for the system’s regular performance and look for errors.
+If it finds that any file is not as it should have been, it will replace the existing software with a cached version from a previous backup.
+You must enter that command and patiently wait until the verification is 100% complete.

 Remove This Also: Fix ERR_CACHE_MISS In Google

-After this is done, just reboot your system and see if the taskbar is working now.
-If it still doesn’t seem to be working regularly, try the next method on your Windows 10 system.
+After this, reboot your system and see if the taskbar works.
+If it still doesn’t work regularly, try the following method on your Windows 10 system.

 Method 3: Use DISM Image Management

 DISM stands for Deployment Image Servicing and Management.
-It is useful in fixing the corrupted drivers and other software modules, just like the sfc command.
+It helps fix corrupted drivers and other software modules like the sfc command.
 Here is how you execute it:

 2. After this, once again reboot your system.
 Then, try to work with the taskbar and see if it usually responds.
-If this method is of no benefit to you, move on to the next one.
+If this method does not benefit you, move on to the next one.